A Singular Woodbury and Pseudo-Determinant Matrix Identities and Application to Gaussian Process Regression: Applications to Gaussian Process Regression

-Unlike \eqref{eq:like-B}, which by applying the Woodbury identity and determinant lemma can be identified as the normal distribution \eqref{eq:like-B-2}, the likelihood function \eqref{eq:like} is not immediately recognized as a normal distribution on \(\spc{X}^{\perp}\).
-However, in the lieu of the presented identities, we can recognize \eqref{eq:like} as a normal distribution as follows.
-From \Cref{rem:ind-1}, \Cref{thm:pdet}, and \Cref{rem:kerXY}, we have
+In contrast to \eqref{eq:like-B}, which can be expressed as the normal distribution \eqref{eq:like-B-2} through the application of the Woodbury identity and determinant lemma, the likelihood function \eqref{eq:like} is not immediately recognized as a normal distribution.
+Nevertheless, by leveraging the presented identities, we can demonstrate that \eqref{eq:like} is indeed a normal distribution on \(\spc{X}^{\perp}\).
+This is achieved through a combination of \Cref{rem:ind-1}, \Cref{thm:pdet}, and \Cref{rem:kerXY}.
+Namely, we have

 Thus, \eqref{eq:like} can be represented by

 where the constant of proportionality is \(|\tens{X}^{\ast} \tens{X}|^{\sfrac{-1}{2}}\).
 We represent the restriction of \eqref{eq:like-2} on \(\spc{X}^{\perp}\) as follows.
 Define the compression of \(\gtens{\Sigma}\) and \(\tens{M}\) on \(\spc{X}^{\perp}\) by \(\gtens{\Sigma}_{\spc{X}^{\perp}} \coloneqq \tens{U}_{\spc{X}^{\perp}}^{\ast} \gtens{\Sigma} \tens{U}_{\spc{X}^{\perp}}\) and \(\tens{M}_{\spc{X}^{\perp}} \coloneqq \tens{U}_{\spc{X}^{\perp}}^{\ast} \tens{M} \tens{U}_{\spc{X}^{\perp}}\), respectively, where \(\tens{U}_{\spc{X}^{\perp}}\) is defined in \Cref{cor:comp}.
 Also, define \(\tens{N}\) using \(\gtens{\Sigma}\) and \(\spc{X}\) (instead of \(\tens{A}\) and \(\spc{Y}\)) in \eqref{eq:def-N}.
 Recall from \Cref{cor:comp} that \(\tens{N}_{\spc{X}^{\perp}} = \tens{U}_{\spc{X}^{\perp}}^{\ast} \tens{N} \tens{U}_{\spc{X}^{\perp}}\).
 From \subeqref{eq:N-rest}{b}, we can show \(\gtens{\Sigma}_{\spc{X}^{\perp}} = \tens{N}_{\spc{X}^{\perp}}\), so \eqref{eq:MNI} yields \(\tens{M}_{\spc{X}^{\perp}} =(\gtens{\Sigma}_{\spc{X}^{\perp}})^{-1}\), and from \Cref{prop:pdet-M-N}, we obtain